AlexDenisov/xcconf/README.md

 ### xcconf

-YAML-based configuration for ObjC projects
+Generates app configuration at compile-time from YAML-file

 More details can be found [here](http://alexdenisov.github.io/blog/yaml-based-configuration-for-objc-projects/)